Fierce, Inc., is a leadership development and training company that drives results for business and education by developing conversation as a skill.

 Deliverables: Refreshed Branding Assets Company Wide

 The first step was to identify the problem.
-I took over our main conference room with printouts on the wall of instances were the brand visuals were used.
-Marketing assets, event flyers, blog posts, keynote presentations, business cards and everything in between.
+I took over our main conference room with printouts on the wall of instances where the brand visuals were used.
+Marketing assets, event flyers, blog posts, keynote presentations, business cards, and everything in between.
 It didn't take long to recognize the patterns of inconsistency.
-Different uses of the core brand colors, various types of iconography/typography, outdated brand messaging, 5 different types of business cards.
+Different uses of the core brand colors, various types of iconography/typography, outdated brand messaging, and 5 different types of business cards.
 It was clear there was a problem.

-There were over 10 years of materials out in the wild being used by employees, facilitators, contractors, speakers and authors.
-The company had seen such a fast rate of growth that is wasn't able to maintain a cohesive branded experience across their customer touch-points.
+There were over 10 years of materials out in the wild being used by employees, facilitators, contractors, speakers, and authors.
+The company had seen such a fast rate of growth that it wasn't able to maintain a cohesive branded experience across its customer touch-points.

-A strategic deep dive on the brand story was next and we reviewed the fierce brand definition, values, messaging and promise.
+A strategic deep dive into the brand story was next and we reviewed the fierce brand definition, values, messaging, and promise.
 Working with marketing and executive teams, we started by identifying user pain points with the brand and looked for areas for strengthening the connection with the target market.

 Prioritization of development.
 What gets updated first, last and why?
 Who will do what, what is the timeline, are there any future commitments or milestones to consider that could effect the timetable?
 What will be phased out and what will we be using in the future and how?